Security trumps obesity in Britain's first food strategy plan

-LONDON (REUTERS) - Britain will set out its first national food strategy on Monday (June 13), focused on increasing domestic production to boost food security rather than on tackling obesity after a recommendation to tax salt and sugar in processed food was rejected.
+LONDON • Britain was set to announce its first national food strategy yesterday, focused on increasing domestic production to boost food security rather than on tackling obesity after a recommendation to tax salt and sugar in processed food was rejected.

 The government said Russia's invasion of Ukraine had hit food supplies and caused prices to spike, underlining the need to boost Britain's food security.